| | | |

 How to Make Sausage, Mushroom, and Basil Marinara over Gemelli

-Form the chicken and basil sausage into small little balls.
+Form the chicken and basil sausage into small balls.

 Sausage, Mushroom, and Basil Marinara over Gemelli